leahneukirchen/snooze/README.md

 	actualjob >output 2>&1 ||
 		mail -s "$(hostname): snooze job failed with status $?" root <output

+Snooze for rate-limiting a general purpose runit service: don't restart faster than every two minutes.
+(Note that after a crash with a daemon runtime of more than two minutes, it will be restarted immediately):

+	set -e
+	snooze -H'*' -M'*' -S'*' -t timefile -T 2m touch timefile
+	exec mydaemond

 ## Installation

 Use `make all` to build, `make install` to install relative to `PREFIX`